 GREATER WESTFIELD CHAMBER OF COMMERCE

-• June 3: Mayor’s Coffee Hour, 8-9 a.m., hosted by Hampden Village Community Center, 1 Village Green, Westfield.
+• May 6: Mayor’s Coffee Hour, 8-9 a.m., hosted by Tekoa Country Club, 459 Russell Road, Westfield.
 Join us for coffee with Westfield Mayor Brian Sullivan.
-This event is free and open to the public.
+The event is free and open to the public.
 To register, visit www.westfieldbiz.org/events or call (413) 568-1618 so we may give our host a proper head count.

-• June 17: After 5 Connections, 5-7 p.m., hosted by Westfield Bank, 462 College Highway, Southwick.
-Refreshments will be served.
-A 50/50 raffle will benefit the chamber scholarship fund.
+• May 20: After 5 Connections, 5-7 p.m., hosted by Betts Plumbing & Heating Supply, 14 Coleman Ave., Westfield.
+This event is co-hosted by MI-BOX of Central & Western MA.
+Refreshments will be served, and a 50/50 raffle will benefit the chamber scholarship fund.
 Bring your business cards and make connections.
-Cost: free for chamber members, $15 for non-members (cash or credit paid at the door).
+Cost: free for members, $15 for non-members.
 Sign up online at www.westfieldbiz.org/events.
 For more information, call the chamber at (413) 568-1618.